The plectic conjecture over local fields: Applications to Shimura varieties

 \section{Applications to Shimura varieties}

 At this point, we shift focus to a global context.
 Our goal in this section is to prove Theorem A and Theorem B. We start by describing the relation between decomposition groups and plectic decomposition groups.
-Next, we recall $p$-adic uniformization results of Varshavsky for Shimura varieties by Drinfeld towers, as well as analogous results for Shimura varieties in the unramified abelian type case from Appendix \ref{s:appendix}.
+Next, we recall $p$-adic uniformization results of Rapoport--Zink and Varshavsky for certain very special Shimura varieties, as well as analogous results from Appendix \ref{s:appendix} for the basic loci of unramified abelian type Shimura varieties.
 We conclude by using these results to prove Theorem A and Theorem B.

 Let $F$ be a degree $d$ finite extension of $\bQ$, and write $\ov\bQ$ for the algebraic closure of $\bQ$ in $\bC$.
 Write $F_p$ for $F\otimes_\bQ\bQ_p$, and recall that $F_p\cong\prod_u F_u$, where $u$ runs over places of $F$ above $p$.
 Write $\Ga^{\plec}_{F_p/\bQ_p}$ for $\Aut_{F_p}(F\otimes_\bQ\ov\bQ_p)$, and fix an isomorphism $\eta:\bC\ra^\sim\bC_p$. \begin{prop*} We have a natural Cartesian square